th0712/ESP32_MedicalDevice/README.md

 WiFi Autoconnect
 ---------------------------------------------------------------------------------------------------------------------------
 - 1.)
-Power on programmed device
+Power on programmed device and connect to the SpO2ap/ECGap with the default password "12345678"
 - 2.)
 Navigate to "192.168.10.101/_ac" with SpO2ap and "192.168.10.102/_ac" with ECGap on your mobile device's web browser
 - 3.)
 Press settings icon
 - 4.)
 Press menu icon